Open science: Before journals

 Before the advent of scientific journals, scientists had little to gain and much to lose by publicizing scientific discoveries.
 Many scientists, including Galileo, Kepler, Isaac Newton, Christiaan Huygens, and Robert Hooke, made claim to their discoveries by describing them in papers coded in anagrams or cyphers and then distributing the coded text.
 Their intent was to develop their discovery into something off which they could profit, then reveal their discovery to prove ownership when they were prepared to make a claim on it.

 The system of not publicizing discoveries caused problems because discoveries were not shared quickly and because it sometimes was difficult for the discoverer to prove priority.
 Newton and Gottfried Leibniz both claimed priority in discovering calculus.
 Newton said that he wrote about calculus in the 1660s and 1670s, but did not publish until 1693.
 Leibniz published "Nova Methodus pro Maximis et Minimis", a treatise on calculus, in 1684.
 Debates over priority are inherent in systems where science is not published openly, and this was problematic for scientists who wanted to benefit from priority.

-These cases are representative of a system of aristocratic patronage in which scientists received funding to develop either immediately useful things or to entertain.
-In this sense, funding of science gave prestige to the patron in the same way that funding of artists, writers, architects, and philosophers did.
-Because of this, scientists were under pressure to satisfy the desires of their patrons, and discouraged from being open with research which would bring prestige to persons other than their patrons.
+Under aristocratic patronage, scientists received funding to develop useful innovations or provide entertainment, creating pressure to satisfy patrons' desires and limiting open research that might benefit others.